RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-empty-backreference.md

 If a group (capturing or non-capturing) is entered by the Javascript regex engine, the captured text of all capturing groups inside the group is reset.
 So even though a backreference might be reachable for the position of its referenced capturing group, the text of that capturing might be reset.
 An example of this is `(?:\1(a)){2}`.
-(Yes, some of the early references are also unreachable backreferences.)

 #### Examples